duncanpierce/vector/README-DESIGN.md

 ## Design variants

+* Broadcasting scalars involves a design trade-off between
+  * allocating and copying scalar to target vector length or
+  * more complex type constraints to allow for a copy-free scalar argument
+    * the complex type constraints tend to spread through functions that can accept a broadcast argument
+    * hence may be better to copy and trust compiler intrinsics to elide the copy where possible
 * It is possible to reduce the width of type supported by longer vectors in sympathy with hardware
   * Can be done by having narrower constraints on types within the package
     * e.g. `type Number interface { Float32 | Integer32 }`